 Another few hundred feet up, the snow banks are deeper and their white peaks much more jagged.
 This is what we've come to see: penitentes in the high Andes!

-Above 4000m, we're also getting our first taste of altitude effects.
+Above 4000m, we're feeling the altitude all right.
 It's easy to get light-headed with any movement, and walking as little as 20ft has become an exertion.

 We finally reached the top around 4700m.
 There's another car here.
 Not starting because apparently there's not enough oxygen for the engine.
 What?!
-Umm not a good place to breakdown...
-By the time we pushed the car 10ft to get it going again, all six people were out of breath...
+This is not a good place to breakdown...
+By the time we pushed the car 10ft to get it going again, all six people were out of breath.

-So here we are, briefly in Argentina and Chile on top of the mountains.
+So here we are, briefly straddled between Argentina and Chile on top of the mountains.